Boris Druga

-Boris Druga (born 25 March 2002) is a Slovak football player who currently plays for 2.
-Liga club OFK Dynamo Malženice as a winger.
+Boris Druga (born 25 March 2002) is a Slovak football player who currently plays for Slovak First Football League side KFC Komárno, on loan from 2.
+Liga club OFK Dynamo Malženice.
+He predominantly plays as a winger, but can also be deployed through the middle.

 Club career

 Druga joined the FC Nitra youth academy at the age of 11.
 After being loaned out to FKM Nové Zámky, he joined the academy of KFC Komárno.

 KFC Komárno

 In his debut matches for KFC Komárno, twenty-year-old striker Boris Druga was successful in scoring, when he scored the only goal for his team in a 1–1 draw against FC Slovan Galanta and scored twice in a 7–1 victory over Kalna nad Hronom.
 Druga made his league debut for Komárno in a game against Dukla Banská Bystrica coming onto the pitch as a substitute in the 89th minute.
 Druga scored his first professional goal in a game against FC Košice, scoring in the last 10 minutes to secure the win for his team.